folio-org/okapi/doc/guide.md

 Modules can provide one or more interfaces, and can consume interfaces provided by other modules.
-The interfaces have versions, and dependencies can require given versions.
+The interfaces have versions, and dependencies can require given versions of an interface.
 Okapi will check dependencies and versions whenever a module is deployed, and also when a module is enabled for a tenant.

 Note that we can have multiple modules providing the same interface.
-These can be deployed in Okapi all right, but only one such module can be enabled for any given tenant at a given time.
+These can be deployed in Okapi simultaneously, but only one such module can be enabled for any given tenant at a given time.
 For example, we can have two ways to manage our patrons, one based on a local database, one talking to an external system.
 The installation can know both, but each tenant must choose one or